How slot machines are random

 With that out of the way, let's look at the randomness in slot machines.

 Slot machines are based on randomness

 The basis of slots, and in fact every classic game in the casino, is that the outcome is totally random.
-Random means the the results occur without any bias or influence.
+Random means that the results occur without any bias or influence.
 This doesn't mean that you're just as likely to win as lose.
 For example, let's say our game is rolling a single die, and you win if it lands on 1 or 2, and lose if it lands on 3, 4, 5, or 6.
 Each number is equally likely to be picked, but losing numbers are more likely than winning ones.

 On a slot machine, the computer program picks a random symbol on the first reel, then the next, and so on.
-You're not likely to get the jackpot because there are so few jackpot symbols on the reels, so they're less likely to be picked.
+You're not likely to get the jackpot, because there are so few jackpot symbols on the reels, so they're less likely to be picked.

 The probability of lining up the winning combinations, combined with the payout for those combos, is what determines the payback of the machine.
 (The payback is the percentage of money returned to the player on average, and is ninety-something percent on most slots.
 See more on paybacks.)
 It's this randomness that ensures the long-term payback of the slot.

 This randomness means that nothing affects the result: machines continually don't get looser and tighter to meet a specified payback, jackpots don't get more likely just because they haven't hit for a while, the presence or absence of a player's card doesn't change the results, etc. Every spin is completely random.